Antinomianism: Christian views on antinomianism

-Antinomianism has been a point of doctrinal contention in the history of Christianity, especially in Protestantism, given the Protestant belief in justification through faith alone versus justification on the basis of merit or good works or works of mercy.
-Most Protestants consider themselves saved without having to keep the commandments of the Mosaic law as a whole; that is, their salvation does not depend upon keeping the Mosaic law.
-However, salvific faith is generally seen as one that produces obedience, consistent with the reformed formula, "We are justified by faith alone but not by a faith that is alone," in contrast to rejecting moral constraint.
+Antinomianism has been a point of doctrinal contention in the history of Christianity.
+At its root is an argument between salvation through faith alone and on the basis of good works or works of mercy.

 The term antinomianism was coined by Martin Luther during the Reformation to criticize extreme interpretations of the new Lutheran soteriology.
 In the 18th century, John Wesley, the founder of the Methodist tradition, severely attacked antinomianism.

-A general consensus has been historically reached as to which laws of the Old Testament Christians are still enjoined to keep.
-These moral laws, as opposed to civil or ceremonial laws, are derivative of what St. Paul indirectly refers to as natural law (Rm 2.14–15).
-Mosaic law has authority only insofar as it reflects the commands of Christ and the natural law.
-Christian sects and theologians who believe that they are freed from more moral constraint than is customary are often called "antinomian" by their critics.
+According to some Christian denominations, moral laws (as opposed to civil or ceremonial laws) are derivative of what St. Paul indirectly refers to as natural law (Rm 2.14–15).
+According to this point of view, the Mosaic law has authority only insofar as it reflects the commands of Christ and the natural law.
+Christian sects and theologians who believe that they are less constrained by laws than critics consider customary are often called "antinomian" by those critics.
 Thus, classic Methodist commentator Adam Clarke held, "The Gospel proclaims liberty from the ceremonial law, but binds you still faster under the moral law.
 To be freed from the ceremonial law is the Gospel liberty; to pretend freedom from the moral law is Antinomianism."